George F. Baker High School: Relationship with Greenwood Lake

 The village of Greenwood Lake does not have a high school, and has depended on surrounding towns for high school education for over 90 years.
 The village had sent their students to George F. Baker for 30 years, but the agreement ended in 2015 leaving Tuxedo with the decision to either keep the school open, or tuition its students to surrounding towns.
 The Greenwood Lake School Board cited the cost per student at Tuxedo compared to lower bids from Warwick, Goshen and Chester as the primary reason for pulling students from the school.
 Greenwood Lake students who were already enrolled at George F. Baker High School were originally told that they would have an opportunity to stay at the school for the remainder of their schooling, but this was not the case.

 In an attempt to retain the students, the Tuxedo Board of Education applied to become a STEM charter school which would allow students from Greenwood Lake as well as other neighboring towns to tuition into the school, but this was ultimately rejected by the New York Board of Regents.
 This led enrollment to drop by over 200 students leaving the full school around 80 students.
-It also created a $2.5M shortfall in an operating budget without the Greenwood Lake tuition.
-At the end Greenwood Lake provided all options other than Tuxedo to their residents and Tuxedo decided to keep the school open despite lower enrollment as it was determined that they would only save between 6-12% by tuitioning students to other schools including Suffern, Ramsey or Northern Highlands.
+It also created a $2.5 million shortfall in an operating budget without the Greenwood Lake tuition.
+At the end Greenwood Lake provided all options other than Tuxedo to their residents, and Tuxedo decided to keep the school open despite lower enrollment.
+It was determined that they would only save between 6–12% by tuitioning students to other schools such as Suffern, Ramsey, or Northern Highlands.

 Also in 2015, the school's principal and superintendent resigned their positions.